keithhetrick/candy-crush-clone/README.md

 ### Built with React, Redux Toolkit, Typescript, Tailwind CSS & deployed to AWS

+4/5 Dentist don't recommend this crunchy, sugary clone of the famous Candy Crush game.
+Be a rebel, get some cavities.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).